AdityaVa1/CMPUT-301-Notes/2. Notions/Association.md

-Indicates a loose relationship between two [[UML Diagrams]].
+Indicates a loose relationship between two UML Diagrams.
 Not dependent on each other, if one is destroyed the other can continue to exist.

 ![[UML_Decomposition_Association.png]]